Select Page

 How Many People Live in Sudbury, Ontario?

 Sudbury is the largest city in Northern Ontario and has 166,000 residents (based on 2021 Census data).
 This makes it Canada’s 31st largest city.
 By land area, it is the largest city in Ontario and the fifth largest in the country.
 With a large land area, it offers an incredibly low population density of 49.3 people per square km.
-As such, it offers a unique Northern lifestyle, natural beauty, and a superb quality of life like no other.
+As such, it offers a unique Northern lifestyle, natural beauty, and a superb quality of life.

 How to Find a Job & Build a Career in Sudbury